Article originally published March 24, 2020

 Q: Can an employee use other paid leave to supplement his/her leave?

 A: Employers are not required, but are permitted, to allow employees to use other paid leave simultaneously with paid leave under the Act.
-For example, an employer may choose to allow an employee who is receiving 2/3 of his/her normal earnings from paid sick leave or expanded family and medical leave to make up the other 1/3 of normal earnings with other preexisting employer-provided paid leave.
+For example, an employer may choose to allow an employee who is receiving 2/3 of his/her normal earnings from paid sick leave or public health emergency leave to make up the other 1/3 of normal earnings with other preexisting employer-provided paid leave.
 However, an employer may not require an employee to supplement paid leave under the Act with this preexisting paid leave.

 Q: What is the procedure for employees to request leave under the Act?

-A: Employers must require employees to provide appropriate documentation in support of the reason for the leave.
-This includes: the employee’s name, qualifying reason for requesting leave, statement that the employee is unable to work, including telework, for that reason, and the date(s) for which leave is requested.
-Documentation of the reason for the leave is also necessary.
-For example, for sick leave – a copy of the quarantine/isolation order or written documentation by a health care provider who has advised the employee to self-quarantine; for family and medical leave – a notice of closure from the school, daycare, or child care provider.
-The employer should retain this documentation if it is intending to claim a tax credit under the Act.
+A: Employers must require employees to provide appropriate documentation in support of the reason for the leave as specified in applicable IRS forms, instructions, and information.
+Employers may also require additional documentation, for example, for sick leave – a copy of the quarantine/isolation order or written documentation by a health care provider who has advised the employee to self-quarantine; for family and medical leave – a notice of closure from the school, daycare, or child care provider.

 Q: Will employers be reimbursed for wages paid under the Act?